sri96/Dummy-Ruby/README.md

 Dummy Ruby
 =========

 Dummy Ruby is a ruby dummy text printer written to programmatically produce dummy text from public domain works.
-It is under development.
+It is stable and is available for release.

 It is a fun project intended to replace old age lorem ipsum dummy text.